15/12/2021

 So gray and black water do not have to go to waste at all.
 Grey water can be perfectly cleaned and reused as rinse, wash and process water.
 To recover the heat from it, however, a collective heat supply is needed on the site or in the neighborhood, just as for heat recovery from black water.
 From the latter we also extract fertilizer that can be reused in the food cycle.

-In De Nieuwe Dokken and Hof Van Saeys, we combine these possibilities, and make the most of the (wastewater) potential.
+In De Nieuwe Dokken and Hof Van Saeys, we combine these possibilities, and get the most out of the (wastewater) can.
 In this way, we provide enormous savings in the use of city water, which is an asset in the current problem of fresh water scarcity.

 Want to know more about smart and sustainable reuse of wastewater?
 Contact our expert Rubert Putman at ruben.putman@ingenium.be.